Midnight95/Midnight95/README.md

  ------

  Hi!
 My name is Ivan Granovsky, I am a system administrator.
- I am currently studying at [Hexlet](https://ru.hexlet.io/) as a Python backend developer.
+ I am currently studying at [Hexlet](https://ru.hexlet.io/) to be a Python backend developer.

 - 🛠 I'm an admin and Python backend dev
 - 🧑‍🎓 Graduated as a Master of Biology